 This email was sent to students who are on Academic Probation Level 1.

-Welcome back to De Anza College!
-We want to remind you that your cumulative GPA has fallen below 2.0, as of the spring 2021 quarter.
+We noticed your cumulative GPA has fallen below 2.0, as of winter 2022.
 As a result, you are beginning the academic probation level 1 process.

 You are not alone: Many students participate in the level 1 process each year, due to personal, financial, health or family issues that may affect their studies.

 We have confidence in you!
-We believe you can raise your GPA, but it is important that you contact us to discuss your situation and develop a plan.
-For this reason, a registration hold will be placed on your student account next week, which will prevent you from registering for winter 2022 classes until you take the steps listed below.
+We believe you can raise your GPA, but it is important that you contact the Retention Program to discuss your situation and develop a plan.
+For this reason, a registration hold will be placed on your student account, which will prevent you from registering for summer or fall classes, until you take the steps listed here.

 - COUN 5: Introduction to College or

-- Complete the online Student Self-Assessment Survey to help our Retention Support Team identify ways to assist you.
+- Complete the online Student Self-Assessment Survey to help our Retention Program team identify ways to assist you.

-If you have any questions about this process, please feel free to contact the De Anza Retention Team by using the eAdvising system.
+If you have any questions about the process, please feel free to contact the Retention Program team by using the eAdvising system.
 (See the easy steps listed on the Retention Team website.)

-We are here for you: The Retention Team can suggest strategies and connect you with support and services to assist you in raising your cumulative GPA to at least a 2.0, so you can continue your studies.
+We are here for you: The Retention Team can suggest strategies and connect you with on-campus support and services to assist you in raising your cumulative GPA to at least a 2.0, so you can regain good academic standing.